umbertogriffo/rag-chatbot/README.md

 The `Memory Builder` component of the project loads Markdown pages from the `docs` folder.
-It then divides these pages into smaller sections, calculates the embeddings (a numerical representation) of these sections, and saves them in a database called [Chroma](https://github.com/chroma-core/chroma) for later use.
+It then divides these pages into smaller sections, calculates the embeddings (a numerical representation) of these sections with [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2), and saves them in a database called [Chroma](https://github.com/chroma-core/chroma) for later use.

 When a user asks a question, the ChatBot retrieves the most relevant sections from the Embedding database.
 These sections are then used as context to generate the final answer using a local language model (LLM).